 - Needs a well-structured management system.

 Both organic and inorganic poultry farming can be employed for commercial purposes.
-Goals that motivate the farmers’ choice on Poultry farming include customer preference on poultry.
-As such organic or non-organic poultry farming play a role in meeting the economic aim of the farmer.
+Goals that motivate the farmers’ choice on Poultry farming include customer preference for poultry.
+As such organic or non-organic poultry farming plays a role in meeting the economic aim of the farmer.